kl0211/CS244/README.md

   throughput increases

 - However, the delay also increases as the transmission power goes up.
-This is due to the fact that as more nodes participate, the overall delay increases since the queueing time at the single access point will increase
+This is due to the fact that as more nodes participate, the overall delay increases since the queueing time at the single access point will increase up to the maximum allowed by the buffer.

+- There is also more contention in the wireless channel when more nodes are in transmission range.
+This saturates the throughput and increases delay.

 - Given our topology, we observed that increasing the transmission power above 5mW is unnecessary, given that nodes are within 50 meters.
 We observe that 5mW adequately services these nodes with an insignificant increase in delay.

+- If there is a small amount of mobile nodes, than there is no need to transmit at maximum power.
+If more nodes try to connect to the access point, then there will be more contention, which causes less throughput and higher delays.
+Increasing the transmission power will not solve this problem.
+So it is best to keep the number of expected nodes small, and to keep the transmission power as low as needed to service them in the minimum expected range.